 Work within the Supervisory Board is coordinated by the Chairwoman of the Supervisory Board or, in her absence, by the Deputy Chairman.
 The Chairwoman of the Supervisory Board also chairs the Supervisory Board meetings and upholds the Board's interests when representing it.
 Furthermore, she is authorised to issue the declarations of intent on behalf of the Supervisory Board that are necessary to implement Supervisory Board resolutions.
 In urgent cases, this also includes the provisional approval of company transactions that, in accordance with the Rules of Procedure for the Executive Board, require the Supervisory Board's approval.
 Individual tasks and rules of procedure are stipulated in the Rules of Procedure of the Supervisory Board which have been resolved by the Supervisory Board in accordance with the Articles of Association.
-This includes rules regarding the authority of the Chairwoman of the Supervisory Board and her deputy, in addition to rules pertaining to conflicts of interest and efficiency reviews.
+This includes rules regarding the authority of the Chairwoman of the Supervisory

+Board and her deputy, in addition to rules pertaining to conflicts of interest and efficiency reviews.
 According to these, the Chairwoman of the Supervisory Board is required to maintain regular contact with the Executive Board and to discuss strategy, business development and the company's risk management with it.
 If she becomes aware of significant events of material importance for the assessment of the company's situation and development or for its management, she is required to inform the Supervisory Board and to convene an extraordinary Supervisory Board meeting if necessary.

-The Supervisory Board held seven regular meetings in the 2019 financial year, including one meeting for an efficiency review under exclusion of the Executive Board.
-This took place on 5 April 2019.
-The meeting was essentially conducted on the basis of checklists.
+The Supervisory Board held six regular meetings in the 2020 financial year, including one meeting for an efficiency review without the presence of the Executive Board.
+This took place on 3 December 2020.
+The efficiency review was essentially conducted on the basis of checklists.
 In addition to the long-term assessment of past resolutions, the assessment focused on efficient cooperation within the Supervisory Board, between the Chairman of the Supervisory Board and the other members of the Supervisory Board, and between the Supervisory Board and the Executive Board.
+The efficiency review also focused on assessing the work and coordination of the Supervisory Board, which was increasingly performed electronically as a result of the COVID-19 pandemic.